 2. Visit the over 150-year-old wisteria tree

-The oldest wisteria tree around the world is located in Ashikaga Flower Park.
+The oldest wisteria tree in the world is located in Ashikaga Flower Park.
 It’s not difficult to find since it’s the center of the great wisteria trellis.
 However, there’s a fence around it so you can’t go near it, but the distance is enough to see its beauty.

 If you’ve brought a bento (packed lunch) with you, there are chairs and tables nearby for you to enjoy a meal with this beautiful scenery.